P3 Fact Sheet

 Will pilot sites receive additional funding to operate these pilots?

 In general, the pilots are designed to facilitate flexible use of existing funding streams that were made available under the Act.
 Congress has not appropriated specific new funds to support pilots.
-For pilot cohorts so far, agencies have combined a small amount of funding to support start-up grants of up to several hundred thousand dollars each.
-These grants help to support pilot start-up costs, such as activities related to planning, governance, and coordination.

-Before implementation, the involved Federal agencies must agree on the terms of each pilot with the State, local, regional, or tribal government(s) requesting the pilot.
+Before implementation, the involved Federal agencies must agree on the terms of each pilot with the State, local, or tribal government(s) requesting the pilot.
 The heads of participating Federal agencies must determine that the pilot will not result in denying or restricting the eligibility of any individual for any of the services that are funded by the Federal discretionary funds involved in the pilot and, based on the best available information, will not adversely affect vulnerable populations receiving such services.
 A lead Federal agency will enter into a Performance Partnership agreement with representatives of all participating State, local, and tribal governments that specifies:

 - A fiscal entity for the pilot and its partners and their roles in the pilot;